Suggester/Documentation/config/ctime.md

 ### Accepted Inputs
 Either `on`, `off` or `toggle`

-?> This setting will retroactively apply to existing comments when the suggestion they're from is updated (like when a new comment is added to it)
+?> This setting will retroactively apply to existing comments when the suggestion they're from is updated (like when a new comment is added to it).